RealImage/QLedger/README.md

 ```
 > The key value formats here are just samples and they can be any valid JSON object.

-The transactions can be tagged while creation as follows:
+The transactions can be created with `data` as follows:
 #### POST `/v1/transactions`
 ```
 {